Film producer: Overview

+Making a feature film requires a producer to commit to a minimum of at least two years of work: a year of development work on the front end; a year of post-production, sales, and distribution work at the back end; and several months in between for actually shooting the film.
+A film producer must have patience and passion to commit to a film for the long haul and see it through to completion.

 Development and pre-production

 During this stage of the production process, producers bring together people like the film director, cinematographer, and production designer.

-Unless the film is to be based on an original script, the producer must find an appropriate screenwriter.
+Unless the film is based on an existing (original) script, the producer hires a screenwriter and oversees the script's development.
 If an existing script is considered flawed, the producer can order a new version or decide to hire a script doctor.

+These activities culminate with the pitch, led by the producer, to secure the financial backing that enables production to begin.
+If all succeeds, the project is "greenlit".

+During development, it is the producer's burden to keep pushing the project forward at all times in the face of daunting obstacles, to avoid getting mired in so-called "development hell".
+Thus, to be successful, a film producer must have deep reserves of energy and enthusiasm.

-The producer also gives final approval when hiring the film director, cast members, and other staff.
+The producer gives final approval when hiring the film director, cast members, and other staff.
 In some cases, producers also have the last word when it comes to casting questions.
 A producer will also approve locations, the studio hire, the final shooting script, the production schedule, and the budget.
 Spending more time and money in pre-production can reduce budget waste and delays during the production stage.

 Production

 During production, the producer's job is to ensure the film remains on schedule and under budget.
 To this end, they must remain in constant contact with directors and other key creative team members.

 Producers cannot always personally supervise all parts of their production but will instead delegate tasks as needed.
 For example, some producers run a company that also deals with film distribution.
 Also, the cast and film crew often work at different times and places, and certain films even require a second unit.